rtitle/free-control/README.md

 This project provides control structures for the free monad in Scala.
 See below for usage and examples.

 ## Usage
-The control flow algebra can be composed into an existing free algebra as described in [cats documentation](http://typelevel.org/cats/datatypes/freemonad.html) (see `Composing Free monads ADTs`):
+The control flow algebra can be composed into an existing free algebra as described in [cats documentation](http://typelevel.org/cats/datatypes/freemonad.html) (see section called `Composing Free monads ADTs`):

 For example, assuming an existing `MyAlgebra` and `MyInterpreter`:
 ```